DIY Dog Gate {crib rails}

 This is a crib I picked up at a thrift store a few months ago.

 I removed the hardware from the crib rails and used my compound miter saw to cut the crib sides apart.
-Then I cut a little off of each end so the spindles would be more evenly spaced when I put them together.
-(I used a miter saw, but you could do the same thing with a jig saw, or even a hand saw)
+Then, I cut a little off each end so the spindles would be more evenly spaced when I put them together.
+(I used a miter saw, but you could do the same thing with a jig saw or even a hand saw)

 Paint & Primer

-Doing this, I ended up with four pieces.
+I ended up with four pieces after doing this.
 I painted them with a base coat of DIY chalk paint (as a primer).

-Of course, I then gave it a nice protective coat of semi-gloss paint with my Finish Max on the very last day that I was able to work outside.
-Winter has set in, and my paint booth days are over for awhile.
+Of course, I gave it a nice protective coat of semi-gloss paint with my Finish Max on the very last day that I could work outside.
+Winter has set in, and my paint booth days are over for a while.

 Add Hinges